 Next time you’re in the grocery store (or even your garden) cast your eye around; see the vegetables, fruits and nuts around you?
 Soak up that sight because you can indulge yourself in all of these delicious delicacies!
 Basically a whole foods diet means that you can (and should!) eat plenty of whole grains instead of refined grains.
 Fruit, veggies, and beans should be chosen over supplements because they contain fiber and vitamins.
 Nuts and legumes are all on the menu too – so far, so good!

 A key point to remember is that whole foods don’t contain additives like salts, fats or other preservatives that you find in processed and refined foods.
-The only exception to this rule are dairy products, which have been altered but in a way that is healthful and beneficial to you.

 Fear not if you’re a carnivore at heart, you can still eat meat on a whole food diet!
 Of course, if you are vegan then you can swap out the meat with a vegan alternative.
 But if you’re not one to give up on the meat, try to be mindful of how you’re making it!
 For example, it’s better to cook a skinless chicken breast with healthful ingredients instead of chicken nuggets which are processed, have added fats and flavorings, and preservatives.
 As far as other meats go, grilling fish, pork, steak or chicken is great; just make sure you’ve got a big salad or a decent portion of vegetables to balance out the meal.

 You have probably no doubt heard the term vegan cop a bit of abuse.
 Whether that’s due to the concept and lifestyle being misunderstood or simply dismissed by critics, being vegan is more popular than ever, and is especially common amongst young people.
-Social media (and Instagram in particular) can be looked at for making this lifestyle as popular as it is, and with more people researching and actually looking at what they are putting into their bodies, the shift and focus towards a healthier lifestyle is becoming ever prominent.
+Social media (and Instagram in particular) can be looked at for making this lifestyle as popular as it is, and with more people researching and watching what they are putting into their bodies, the shift and focus towards a healthier lifestyle is becoming ever prominent.

-Ethics wise, many people have also renounced eating dairy and meat products due to the ramifications of conditions that the animals used to produce these products have been kept in.
+Ethics wise, many people have also renounced eating dairy and meat products due to the ramifications of conditions in which animals used to produce these products have been kept.
 In Britain alone as of 2016, 542,000 people are now following a vegan diet and do not eat any animal products, which is a huge increase since the last estimate of 150,000 people ten years ago.
 The good thing is that nowadays public perception of veganism is improving.
 Magazine Publishing Director Keith Coomber from Vegan Life magazine has said that because of this changing opinion, veganism is “no longer an extreme lifestyle, it’s easy and accessible – you can walk into any supermarket and be greeted by a huge range of dairy-free milks and many more other vegan-friendly products.”

 To get a full list of vegan recipes curated by us at Massel, hop on over to our page to have a browse through some of the delicious options.
 Just remember, going vegan doesn’t mean your diet is limited!
 While you’re at it, let us know on Facebook what you think of the recipes you try out, and what you think of veganism as a whole.